bborn/communityengine/README.markdown

 		gem 'authlogic', :git => 'git://github.com/bborn/authlogic.git'
 		gem 'calendar_date_select', :git => 'http://github.com/paneq/calendar_date_select.git', :branch => 'rails3test'
 		gem 'omniauth', :git => 'https://github.com/intridea/omniauth.git'

-	You may also have to add the following near the top of your application.rb  Try this if you get YAML errors.

-		require 'yaml'
-		YAML::ENGINE.yamler= 'syck'

 2. From your app's root directory run: